Ankow99/un-seal/README.md

 ## Technical Workflow

 1. Environment Validation: Checks for the presence of required dependencies (`juju`, `gpg`, `vault`) and confirms the target application exists in the current Juju model.
-2. Leader Identification: Identifies the Juju leader unit, which is required for the initialization step.
+2. Leader & Version Analysis: Identifies the Juju leader unit and inspects the `charm-channel` to distinguish between Legacy (≤1.8) and Modern (>1.8) architectures.
+3. Health Check & Auto-Healing:
+    * Dependency Check: Verifies the `mysql-router` subordinate status; aborts immediately if the database connection is blocked to prevent indefinite hanging.
+    * Recovery: Detects units in failure states (`hook failed`, `service not running`).
+If the database is healthy, it executes a remote `systemctl restart vault` or `systemctl restart snap.vault.vaultd` via Juju exec and polls for service recovery.
-3. CA Retrieval: Retrieves the `self-signed-vault-ca-certificate` secret from Juju to establish a secure TLS connection with the Vault units.
+4. CA Retrieval (Modern Only): Retrieves the `self-signed-vault-ca-certificate` secret from Juju to establish a secure TLS connection with the Vault units.
+5. Protocol Selection: Dynamically sets the Vault address protocol to `http` for Legacy units or `https` for Modern units.
-4. State Management:
+6. State Management:
     * Initialization: Executes `operator init`.
 The output is parsed, and the root token and unseal keys are encrypted into individual files within the specified credentials directory.
     * Unsealing: Queries the seal status.
 If sealed, the tool attempts to decrypt sufficient keys from the directory.
 If keys are missing, it requests file paths or raw input.
-5. Unseal Operations: Unseals the **Leader** unit first to ensure cluster consensus, then iterates through all follower units.
+7. Unseal Operations: Unseals the **Leader** unit first to ensure cluster consensus, then iterates through all follower units.
-6. Charm Authorization: Passes the Root Token to the Juju charm via a short-lived Juju secret, executing the `authorize-charm` action to complete the charm configuration.
+8. Charm Authorization: Passes the Root Token to the Juju charm via a short-lived Juju secret, executing the `authorize-charm` action to complete the charm configuration.
+9. Post-Unseal Configuration (Legacy Only): If a Legacy version is detected, executes the `generate-root-ca` action on the leader immediately after authorization.
-7. Cleanup: Securely shreds temporary files created during execution.
+10. Cleanup: Securely shreds temporary files created during execution.
 The encrypted credential files are preserved for backup purposes.

 ## License